MicrosoftDocs/visualstudio-docs/docs/rtvs/setting-up-remote-r-workspaces.md

 To issue a self-signed certificate:

 1. Log on to the R server computer using an administrator account.
-1. Open a new administrator PowerShell command prompt and issue the following command, replacing /<"remote-machine-name"> with the fully qualified domain name of your server computer.
+1. Open a new administrator PowerShell command prompt and issue the following command, replacing \<"remote-machine-name"> with the fully qualified domain name of your server computer.

     ```ps
     New-SelfSignedCertificate -CertStoreLocation Cert:\LocalMachine\My -DnsName "remote-machine-name"